 Two great places for a walkbouts with a camera. tographers where light levels are low and I want the extra dynamic range.
 I particularly enjoyed my walk around the Dean area.

-A lot of photographers use ultra high resolution sensors for their landscape photography.
+A lot of photographers prefere ultra high resolution sensors for their landscape photography.
 However, I like to use the 24mp R6ii for landscapes.
 I like it because of it’s better Dynamic range, better iso noise and (more importantly) it has a higher diffraction threshold.
 A camera like the R5 starts to see diffraction as low as f7.1.
-So If I need an aperture of say f16, on a R5, I am already 2.3 stops into the diffraction limit.
-So my images will have less sharpness due to diffraction.
-Where as with my R6ii with it’s 24mp sensor, my diffraction limit doesn’t start until a higher f9.6, giving me nearly a stop before diffraction starts to affect my image sharpness.
-The R5 is able to render more detail, but on;y if the lens and aperture is able to render the image sharp.
-I could focus bracket, but that’s a lot of work for walk about photos where tripods aren’t allowed or tollerated.
+So If I need an aperture of say f16, in order to record the depth of field in a landscape scene, on a R5, I am already 2.3 stops into the diffraction limit.
+So my images will have less sharpness due to diffraction, regardless of the sensor’s capabilities or the inherrant sharpness of the len optics.
+Where as with my R6ii with it’s 24mp sensor, my diffraction limit doesn’t start until a higher f9.6, giving me nearly a stop before diffraction starts to affect my image’ sharpness.
+While the R5’s 45mp sensor is capable of rendering more detail than the 24mp sensor in my R6ii in perfect situations, I should only shoot upt o maybe f8 or f9 on the R5, and the R6ii can get away with f11 easily.
+There’s no point in rendering 40% more pixels if those extra pixels are all diffused mush.
+45mp is only worth while in good light at low iso values like 100-400 iso and at apertures below f10ish.
+I could focus bracket with the r5, but that’s a lot of work for walk about photos where tripods aren’t allowed or tollerated.
+Focus bracketing for landscapes requires a very specific workflow and requires careful camera adjustments between frames.
+It requires zero movement in the cene between frames too.
+It demands good tripod technique and a fair amount of post production.
+Or I can use a R6ii, and shoot hand held in higher iso conditions and utilise the camera’s IBIS.
+If the tonal range is within the dynamic range of the camera (better at iso 100 than the R5 is at 400iso) then I can shoot a carefully metered sing;e image and extract a clean image from it in Light room with minimal fuss.